 Lighting may operate in two-sided mode ($t{bs} = \text{TRUE}$), in which a front color is computed with one set of material parameters (the front material) and a back color is computed with a second set of material parameters (the back material).
-This second computation replaces n with -n.
+This second computation replaces n with $-\mathbf{n}$.
 If $t{bs} = \text{FALSE}$, then the back color and front color are both assigned the color computed using the front material with n.

-Additionally, vertex shaders can operate in two-sided color mode.
-When a vertex shader is active, front and back colors can be computed by the vertex shader and written to the gl_FrontColor, gl_BackColor, gl_FrontSecondaryColor and gl_BackSecondaryColor outputs.
+Additionally, vertex and geometry shaders can operate in two-sided color mode.
+When a vertex or geometry shader is active, front and back colors can be computed by the shader and written to the gl_FrontColor, gl-BackColor, gl_FrontSecondaryColor and gl_BackSecondaryColor outputs.
 If VERTEX_PROGRAM_TWO_SIDE is enabled, the GL chooses between front and back colors, as described below.
 Otherwise, the front color output is always selected.
 Two-sided color mode is enabled and disabled by calling Enable or Disable with the symbolic value VERTEX_PROGRAM_TWO_SIDE.

 The selection between back and front colors depends on the primitive of which the vertex being lit is a part.
 If the primitive is a point or a line segment, the front color is always selected.
-If it is a polygon, then the selection is based on the sign of the (clipped or unclipped) polygon's signed area computed in window coordinates.
-One way to compute this area is where x_w^i and y_w^i are the x and y window coordinates of the ith vertex of the n-vertex polygon (vertices are numbered starting at zero for purposes of this computation) and $i \oplus 1$ is $(i + 1) \mod n$.
-The interpretation of the sign of this value is controlled with void FrontFace(enum dir);
+If it is a polygon, then the selection is performed based on the sign of the (clipped or unclipped) polygon's area a computed in window coordinates, as described in equation 3.8 of section 3.6.1.
+If the sign of a (including the possible reversal of this sign as indicated by the last call to FrontFace) is positive, the color of each vertex of the polygon becomes the front color computed for that vertex; otherwise the back color is selected.